-My soul Indiana Jones and my bravery begin to melt under this ruthless sun.
-We share the sips of water that remain at the bottom of the bottles.
-When the walk ends, it is with happiness that I find the ranger's memories hut, where I do not buy any wooden figurine with the effigy of the dragons, but where I get a boost of energy. shade, sipping an almost fresh Coke.
+My soul of Indiana Jones and my bravery begin to melt under this merciless sun.
+We share the sips of water which remain at the bottom of the bottles.
+When the walk ends, it is with happiness that I find the hut with memories of the rangers, where I buy no wooden figurine with the effigy of the dragons, but where I draw a new energy, in the shade, to sip an almost fresh Coke.

 A tip to our guide and here we are ready to re-embark on the Pascha.
-I am a bit sad.
-Because it's also my last day in the Komodo archipelago ...
+I am a little sad.
+Because it is also my last day in the Komodo archipelago...

 But I still have a few things to show you.
-Because the beasts with teeth aren't just land creatures around here, there are plenty underwater too.
-(Indiana Jones, get out of that body!)
+There are more than just land animals with teeth around here: there are plenty underwater too (Indiana Jones, get out of that body!).